cesar-rolli/pyTube/README.md

 ### Video that I used in tests: https://www.youtube.com/watch?v=vp2yiZnjK0w

 # Next steps:
-- Do a better GUI using Electron JS;
-- Use a Raspberry Pi 4 (in my case) to run scripts and not consume my PC;
+- Make a web page to download in other device (use my PC as server),
-- Make an API to connect new GUI with RPI.
+- Make an API to send the final video.

 ![Captura de tela de 2021-12-17 17-37-51](https://user-images.githubusercontent.com/52143802/146606082-e348d38f-cf2b-4252-b670-fa9170d76e68.png)